Protecting Your Equity: Cash vs. Financing What offer should I Accept?

 So what happens when the House in question has so many issues of deferred maintenance, title issues or code violations that can’t be financed by any bank?
 What is a home seller supposed to do?

 The answer is really simple: When the asset becomes a liability and starts to slowly drain your others assets it’s just time to sell.
 Forget about losing value, I am talking about a house that will never be worth more than it is right now.
 Ask yourself the hard questions am I ever going to be able to afford to fix it up?
 Am I ever going to see a profit?
 Unfortunately most people don’t realize that an asset that continues to deteriorate and becomes a burden is no longer an asset.
 It’s time to sell.

-As I stated above, most home Sellers do not ever see a cash offer because most cash buyers are investors looking for a discount.
-According to recent research by Goldman Sachs, Investors offers almost always come at a discount.
+As I stated above, most home Sellers do not ever see a cash offer because most cash buyers are investors are not paying a fully loaded retail price.
+Most real estate investors are looking to pay fair market value minus the cost of repairs and some holding cost.
+According to recent research by Goldman Sachs, Investors offers almost always come at some sort of discount, but when you roll the commissions back in there is a more equitable balance when you compare.
 You can take the all-cash offer, and it’s a safe bet that you’ll get your cash at the end of the day when the transaction closes.
-But that cash offer may be considerably lower than your home’s market value; by 20 percent or more in some cases.
-The trade off however is that Cash Home Buyers in California will usually buy a house in its current as is condition without contingencies, without inspections and without appraisals.
+The trade off however is that Cash Home Buyers in California will usually buy a house in its current as is condition without contingencies, without inspections and without repairs and updates and without appraisals.
 Imagine not having to pay for any repairs, complying with codes for Non-permitted work or even cleaning up.
 Most investors even pay the closing cost.

 How Big a Risk is the Financed Buyer?